Please note: Our texts are translated automatically. Errors may occur during this process.

 Almost four years to the day after the first presentation of the prototype at the Geneva Motor Show in March 2019 and two years after the start of series development, the makers of the TWIKE 5 are entering the next project phase.

-The order for wheel carriers, bearings, brake parts, suspension struts and wheels lays the foundations for completion of the first pre-series for the total of 500 units of the TWIKE 5.
+The order for wheel carriers, bearings, brake parts, suspension struts and wheels lays the foundations for completion of the pilot series for the 500 units of the TWIKE 5.

 The story of the TWIKE 5 already began with the realization of the TWIKE 4.
 Conceived as a pure prototype and awarded the Automotive-X-Prize, the vehicle laid the foundation for the development of the TWIKE 5, which has since been continuously refined, improved and adapted to new requirements.